StackVista/stackstate-docs/setup/agent/migrate-agent-v1-to-v2/migrate-agent-v1-to-v2-docker.md

 ### Performance

 Switching from Agent V1 (legacy) to Agent V2 can either increase or decrease the number of resources used.
-Unlike Agent V1 (legacy), Agent V2 allows for synchronous execution of checks.
+Unlike Agent V1 (legacy), Agent V2 can synchronously execute of checks.
 This provides a better StackState experience, but may result in increased resource requirements.

 ## Migration process - Docker-Compose